December 8, 2022

 #5.
 Standard reports

-Even though I have already mentioned several other verification methods, it is absolutely necessary to always check the final destination of your data, standard GA4 reports.
+Even though I have already mentioned several other verification methods, it is necessary always to check the final destination of your data, standard GA4 reports.
 This includes the Reports and Explore sections on the left sidebar.

 #6.
 Verify cross-domain tracking setup

-Watch this tutorial (start at 6:43) to learn how to do that.
+Watch this tutorial (starting at 6:43) to learn how to do that.